mohamed621723/SBSPS-Challenge-2238-IBM-Recommendation-Model-To-Utilize-Energy-From-Wind-Farm/README.md

 # SBSPS-Challenge-2238-IBM-Recommendation-Model-To-Utilize-Energy-From-Wind-Farm
-thanks for IBM TO GIVE THIS OPPORTUNITY TO ACESS SUCH GREAT PALTFORM FOR FREE,we really loved it.SPECAIL THANKS TO SMARTINTERNZ AND MENTOR'S WHO EVER GUIDE US, by clicking link u can acess our model https://node-red-itpxr.eu-gb.mybluemix.net/home.
-PLS appreciate our work by sharing feed back here https://node-red-itpxr.eu-gb.mybluemix.net/home#contact. we done this model in four segment,mention below- *wind speed *wind directions *wind power *GUI,
+thanks for IBM TO GIVE THIS OPPORTUNITY TO ACESS SUCH GREAT PALTFORM FOR FREE,we really loved it.SPECAIL THANKS TO SMARTINTERNZ AND MENTOR'S WHO EVER GUIDE US, by clicking link u can acess our model https://node-red-itpxr.eu-gb.mybluemix.net/home.NOTE-OUR GUI ONLY SUPPORT IN PCS ONLY,we are working in all screen size compatibility, PLS appreciate our work by sharing feed back here https://node-red-itpxr.eu-gb.mybluemix.net/home#contact. we done this model in four segment,mention below- *wind speed *wind directions *wind power *GUI,